 "Is it all back to tits and ass?"
 Gaga wondered.
 "That's so sad."

-sad that a major industry player would still be required to put her looks above her creative work.
+It is sad that a major industry player would still be required to put her looks above her creative work.
 Speaking out against this fact, Gaga exposed how limiting mainstream stardom can be, even for those women whom fans idealize as remarkably subversive or at least independent.
 Yet the most powerful thing about this keynote conversation wasn't Gaga's insistence on being herself, but her ambivalence about what that self is really made of.
 Once she was determined to remake the pop machine from within.
 Now she's allowing us to witness her struggle to dismantle it — or perhaps to simply find a way to take apart the creation it made of her.

-she so values through these new assertions of independence?
+"Nobody put me in a weird machine and popped me out: Gaga," she told Norris.
+The awareness Gaga showed during this conversation intimately illustrated how even major stars are facing a reckoning as the music industry continues to fall apart.
+Can Gaga reclaim some semblance of the realness she so values through these new assertions of independence?
 To do so would be a bold mission.
 Then again, partly because of her, "Bold Mission" is now a well-known Doritos slogan.
 Between the act and the brand, Lady Gaga — like pop itself — is trying to find her way.